DUNCUMB’S HISTORY OF THE HUNDRED OF WEBTREE

 Hundreds are ancient divisions of counties based originally (it is thought) on the amount of land needed to raise 100 fighting men.
-For a map showing Herefordshire’s Hundreds, see here.
+Here is a map showing Herefordshire’s Hundreds.

 Duncumb either did not work on the Hundreds of Wigmore, Stretford and Wolphy, or if he did, the manuscripts’ whereabouts are unknown.
 However, Duncumb did work on a manuscript volume on the Hundred of Webtree, in which his rectorship of Abbey Dore lay, filling in at least one page for each parish in this hundred, except for poor Tyberton, that he seems to have forgotten about.